 After a truck accident, you can feel scared, disoriented, and confused.
 Since trucks are large vehicles, they have the likelihood of causing serious damage to the average motor vehicle.
 If you are suffering from serious injuries or your vehicle sustained heavy damage, you should always call 911 immediately after the accident.
 Seek medical attention immediately and do not put yourself in further danger at the scene of the crash.

 If you can move around safely and without further injury, you may want to take steps to preserve evidence after the collision.
-Collecting this information can help your accident lawyer investigate your claim and support your credibility.
+Collecting this information can help your Chicago accident lawyer investigate your claim and support your credibility.

 Gathering and preserving vital evidence must be done as soon as possible before it is lost.
 Commercial vehicles frequently contain data recording devices – commonly known as black boxes – which record crucial data related to the RPMs of the wheels, braking, and speed immediately prior to a collision.
 This information can be crucial in proving a case against a commercial carrier and its driver.
 In addition, witness information needs to be obtained as soon as possible while the information is still fresh.